justanr/pykovy/README.md

 Other
 -----
 Currently, there's no persistence.
 Whoops.
+Pickle and Redis are both being considered.